-- Options after harvest, at pre-clearance or during transport - visual inspection of a consignment at the time of export, during transport/storage or at import

-If only certain stages of the pest can be detected by testing, the measure could be considered in combination with other measures in a Systems Approach.
+- Options after harvest, at pre-clearance or during transport - o Inspection of a consignment at the time of export, during transport/storage or at import If only certain stages of the pest can be detected by testing, the measure could be considered in combination with other measures in a Systems Approach. - o testing of the commodity, o treatment (chemical, thermal, irradiation, physical)

-- \circ testing of the commodity, - E.g. for pest plant, seeds in a consignment. - treatment (chemical, thermal, irradiation, physical)
+E.g. for pest plant, seeds in a consignment.